Elizabeth Lane Lawley, ph.d.

 Research

-My current research interests include the intersection of games and tourism, the evaluation and dissemination of creative scholarly work, and the use of generative AI tools in higher education.
+My current research interests focus on include the intersection of games and tourism, and the evaluation and dissemination of creative scholarly work.

 As a games and media scholar with a background in library and information science, I am particularly interested in the publishing challenges facing scholars in interdisciplinary digital media fields—including both games and digital humanities.
 I am currently working on projects related to overlay journals for highlighting interdisciplinary research published in discipline-specific journals, and the development of a repository system to provide access and authoritative citations to digital media projects.